wiselinjayajos/optimizely-migration-poc/README.md

-# Optimizely Blog Content Migration - Proof of Concept (POC)
+# Optimizely Content Migration - Proof of Concept (POC)

 ## Overview
-This repository contains a Proof of Concept (POC) for migrating blog content to Optimizely.
+This repository contains a Proof of Concept (POC) for migrating any source content to Optimizely.
 The solution includes scripts and processes to efficiently transfer existing content, including metadata, assets, and links, while ensuring data integrity.

 ## Features
 - Extracts blog content from the source system
 - Transforms data into a format compatible with Optimizely
-- Updates internal links and asset references
+- Updates asset references
-- Supports batch processing for large-scale migrations
 - Logs migration progress and errors

 ## Prerequisites